slike100/CampView/README.md

 # CampView

 I created following during the Web Dev Boot Camp taught by Colt Steele.
 It is a "yelp" like site used to rate and show various campgrounds.
 Users can create an account, edit, create, delete, and comments on campgrounds.
-The purpose of creating this app was to understand the full lifecylce of developing and deploying a site.
+The purpose of creating this app was to understand the full life cylce of developing and deploying a site.
 <br>
 <br>
 New functionality and UI/UX will be added moving forward to increase the complexity and usefulness of the app.